AdheeshBhat/AlarmingApp/AlarmApp/readme.txt

 Revisit showEditButton/showDeleteButton and passing them into formattedReminders

 5. createReminderScreen
-    - Code full priority flow
+    - Code full priority flow                                                                - Done
-    - Code all buttons except custom for RepeatSettings (including Repeat Until logic)
+    - Code all buttons except custom for RepeatSettings (including Repeat Until logic)       - Done
-    - Use date picker for calendar (make it look like Figma screen)
+    - Use date picker for calendar (make it look like Figma screen)                          - Done
+    - reminderNameSet variable needs to be checked before user can click repeat, priority, or save

 6. editReminderScreen
-    - Populate existing info for reminder that was clicked
+    - Populate existing info for reminder that was clicked                                   -
-    - Reuse functionality from createReminderScreen
+    - Reuse functionality from createReminderScreen                                          -

 7. Find and migrate to a data store for our reminders dictionary
     - firebase?